2013 Bulldog Invitational

-The Ferris State University men's golf program has achieved unparalled success since the arrival of head coach Michael Mignano, who embarks on his fifth year in the 2011-12 campaign.
+The Ferris State University men's golf program has achieved unparalled success since the arrival of head coach Michael Mignano, who embarks on his seventh year in the 2013-14 campaign.

 In the 2010-11 campaign, Mignano was recognized as the Great Lakes Intercollegiate Athletic Conference's (GLIAC) Men's Golf Coach of the Year Award recipient after guiding the Bulldogs to a conference championship title with a playoff victory at the GLIAC Championships.

 In the 2009-10 season, Mignano guided the nationally-ranked Bulldogs to a program record seventh-place tying performance at the 2010 NCAA Division II Championships (May 18-21) in Noblesville, Ind., in what marked FSU's 14th all-time national tournament appearance.
 Ferris State, which finished tied for 24th place in the final 2010 spring Golf World/Nike Golf Division II Coaches' Poll, advanced to nationals following a sixth-place tying performance in the 2010 NCAA-II Midwest/South Central Regional Championships (May 3-5) in Duncan, Okla.

 For his efforts, Mignano was tabbed the 2009-10 Division II Eaton Golf Pride Regional Coach of the Year for the Midwest Region.

 Ferris State under Mignano's direction claimed what was a school-record tying eighth-place showing at the 2009 NCAA-II Championships (May 19-22) in Blaine, Wash.